 These tend to be difficult moments full of swirling emotions.
 All too often they erupt in conflict.
 It’s important to do what you can to minimize the fighting, for everyone’s sanity, but most importantly, for your kids.

 How To Deal With Tense Custody Exchanges

 Depending on how the parenting plan shakes out, you may potentially encounter your ex a few times a week.
 In the best of times, these custody exchanges are awkward.
-But there are things you can do to minimze that.
+But there are things you can do to minimize the potential for friction.

 Here are some other ways to help smooth out custody exchanges.

 Many people are less likely to cause a scene if there are other folks around.
 You can use this to your advantage.

 Select a neutral spot where your ex is less likely to start a fight—though admittedly, some people will fight anywhere.
 A centrally located park or mall both offer good options.
 So do restaurants, coffee shops, and even supermarket parking lots.